Main content start

 • PHYS 43: Electricity and magnetism; taught Winter and Spring quarter.

-Responsibilities of PHYS 20 and PHYS 40 series Discussion section TAs:
+Responsibilities of PHYS 20 and PHYS 40 series lecture/discussion TAs:

-In addition to leading discussion sections, TAs attend mandatory weekly TA meetings for their course.
+In addition to lecture and sections, TAs attend mandatory weekly TA meetings for their course.
 At these meetings, TAs go through the worksheets in small groups, identify areas that may confuse students, and discuss strategies to help students.

-PHYS 20 and PHYS 40 series discussion section TAs have a 50% appointment with the following duties:
+PHYS 20 and PHYS 40 series lecture/discussion TAs have a 50% appointment with the following duties:

 • Attend mandatory weekly TA meeting and complete additional preparation for discussion section as needed.